 |Attraction||0.5 mi.
 South of Central Blowing Point|

 Although most tourists are attracted by the beaches, that isn't the only way to enjoy the natural wonders available.
 Anguilla offers multiple options, including a couple of caves.

 The following chart lists more details on caves.

 |Cave||1.9 mi.
 South West of Central East End|

 |Park||The Valley, Central Anguilla||Anguilla|

-Another fun idea is to go see some of the more popular area land formations.
-Other types of natural attractions on Anguilla are summarized here:
+Another fun idea is to visit some of the more interesting naturally occurring land formations.
+Fully natural attractions like these on Anguilla are shown in the following table.